hotdang-ca/pet-shelter-api/README.md

 ```

 ## TODO
-* Restore JOINS in the database commands; the SQLite driver used a previous revision did not support the cross-reference of column data for LEFT or INNER joins.
-Now that the system relies on Postgres, this may have changed.
+* -Restore JOINS in the database commands; the SQLite driver used a previous revision did not support the cross-reference of column data for LEFT or INNER joins.
+Now that the system relies on Postgres, this may have changed.- This is actually done.
 * Use better ExpressJS development patterns.
 I literally learned ExpressJS over the course of a few hours; this is the result.
 * Use better local environment variables; there is a placeholder .ENV file for which to set these; it didn’t seem too important at the time.
+* Investigate why the Heroku instance keeps stalling from time to time, requiring a Dynos Restart.

 ## License
 Copyright 2017 James Robert Perih